BenjaminKobjolke/FastKeyboardWindowSwitcher/README.md

 Default value = 1

+### 27.04.2023 - tray icon support

+Press F1 while the main window is open to switch between listing open windows and tray icons.
+Selecting and item and pressing enter will open the right-click menu of that tray icon.

 #### Description

 If the window first opens and you starting typing, the window list will not be updated until this min length is reached.